learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 ## Building a Max Margin Classifier
-Recall from the previous lesson that creating a support vector machine actually boils down to solving a convex optimization problem.
-You can use the the Python library "cvxpy" to do so, more information can be found [here](http://www.cvxpy.org/).
+Since you are aiming to maximize the margin between the decision boundary and the support vectors, creating a support vector machine boils down to solving a convex optimization problem.
+As such, you can use the the Python library "cvxpy" to do so.
+More information can be found [here](http://www.cvxpy.org/).

 You may have not used cvxpy before, so make sure it is installed using your terminal and the command `pip install cvxpy`.